akram1026/Apollo/README.md

 # Apollo
-python installation and Codes
+**python installation and Codes

-There are two installation for linux and Windows with or without Docker.
+There are two installations for linux and Windows with or without Docker.

-please click the read me folder for more information.
+please click **"Instruction of installation"** folder for more information.